melowsoft/rock-paper-scissors/README.md

 ## Summary

-This is a extended rock paper scissors game.
+This is an extended rock paper scissors game.

 ## Instructions